 How to use Arnuity Ellipta Blister, With Inhalation Device

-Read the Patient Information Leaflet and the product instructions provided by your pharmacist before you start using this medication and each time you get a refill.
+Read the Patient Information Leaflet and the Instructions for Use provided by your pharmacist before you start using this medication and each time you get a refill.
+Follow the illustrated directions for the proper use of this medication.
 If you have any questions, ask your doctor or pharmacist.

 Inhale this medication by mouth as directed by your doctor, usually once daily.
 The dosage is based on your medical condition and response to treatment.

 If you are using other inhalers at the same time, wait at least 1 minute between the use of each medication, and use this drug (the corticosteroid) last.

 Use this medication regularly to get the most benefit from it.
 This medication works best if used at evenly spaced intervals.
 To help you remember, use it at the same time each day.
 Do not increase your dose, use this drug more often, or stop using it without first consulting your doctor.

 If you are regularly taking a different corticosteroid by mouth (such as prednisone), you should not stop taking it unless directed by your doctor.
 Some conditions (such as asthma, allergies) may become worse when the drug is suddenly stopped.
 If you suddenly stop taking the drug, you may also have withdrawal symptoms (such as weakness, weight loss, nausea, muscle pain, headache, tiredness, dizziness).
 To help prevent withdrawal, your doctor may slowly lower the dose of your old medication after you begin using fluticasone.
 Tell your doctor or pharmacist right away if you have withdrawal.
 See also Precautions section.